 Access and Availability of the Cisco App Center.
 In order to use App Center you must be authorized to do so by your organization.
 As a user of App Center, you may receive or establish an account (“Account”).
 You agree that Cisco may stop (permanently or temporarily) providing App Center (or any features within App Center) to you or to users generally at Cisco’s sole discretion, without prior notice to you.
 You agree that if Cisco disables access to your Account, you may be prevented from accessing the Cisco App Center, your Account details or any files or other Apps that are stored with your Account.

 Your App Center Account Information and Password.
 You are solely responsible for accurately maintaining the information you provide to App Center, including account information and payment information.
 You are also solely responsible for the creation of adequate passwords to App Center and maintaining the confidentiality and security of those passwords and your Account.
 You should not reveal your passwords or Account information to anyone else or use anyone else’s passwords or Account.
 You are entirely responsible for all activities that occur on or through your Account, and you agree to immediately notify Cisco of any unauthorized use of your Account or any other breach of security.
 Neither Cisco nor its vendors, agents and subcontractors (collectively “Subcontractors”) and customers will be liable for any losses arising out of the unauthorized use of your Account.
-Cisco will notify you and take reasonable mitigating efforts regarding breaches of security to App Center that may involve your personal information, as required by Applicable Laws
+Cisco will notify you and take reasonable mitigating efforts regarding breaches of security to App Center that may involve your personal information, as required by Applicable Laws.

 Use of App Center.
 You may use App Center to browse, locate, and download Apps.
 Some Apps may be offered by Cisco while others may be made available by Third Party App Developers not affiliated with Cisco.
 You agree that Cisco is not responsible for any App on App Center that is not a Cisco App, and Cisco is only responsible for any Cisco Apps under the terms of the Default Terms or other Developer Terms accompanying such Cisco Apps.